Napoleone Parisani

-Napoleone Parisani (11 April 1854, Camerino – 20 September 1932, Rome) was an Italian landscape and occasional portrait painter.
+Napoleone Parisani (11 April 1854 – 20 September 1932) was an Italian landscape and occasional portrait painter.

 Biography

-He was born to Count Giuseppe Parisani (1823-1887), the first mayor of Camerino after unification, and Princess Emilia Gabrielli di Prossedi (1830-1911).
+He was born in Camerino to Count Giuseppe Parisani (1823–1887), the first mayor of Camerino after unification, and Princess Emilia Gabrielli di Prossedi (1830–1911).
 His grandmother was Charlotte Bonaparte Gabrielli, the eldest daughter of Lucien Bonaparte.

 Following his parents' wishes, he studied agriculture and economics, graduating from the technical institute in Camerino in 1875, then moving to Milan to look after his family's holdings there.
-Despite his father's disapproval, he was determined to be an artist and, in 1881, moved to Rome where he obtained the support of his uncle, Prince Placido Gabrielli, who was married to Augusta Bonaparte (1836-1900).
+Despite his father's disapproval, he was determined to be an artist and, in 1881, moved to Rome where he obtained the support of his uncle, Prince Placido Gabrielli, who was married to Augusta Bonaparte (1836–1900).
 He then enrolled at the Accademia di Belle Arti di Roma and studied with Filippo Prosperi.

 After graduating, he became an habitué of the Antico Caffè Greco, where he met Giovanni Costa and, through his influence, decided to become a landscape painter.
 In 1885, he made the acquaintance of Ernest Hébert, then serving as Director of the French Academy at the Villa Medici, who also had a major influence on him.
 Hébert allowed him to use his studio, and that is where Parisani met the model, Adelaide Lucaferri, who became his wife.
 Another one of his friends was George Howard, 9th Earl of Carlisle, a noted art collector and artist, who facilitated exhibitions for Parisani at the New Gallery in London.